-In many cases, employees are allowed to connect to their corporate VDI desktops from unmanaged devices such as personal laptops – which are probably compromised already.
+In many cases, employees are allowed to connect to their corporate VDI desktops from unmanaged devices such as personal laptops (known as Bring Your Own Device policies) – which are probably compromised already.
 In such a scenario, the attacker first gains control over the end user’s personal laptop; he then impersonates the user and interacts with the remote VDI desktop.
 This doesn’t require attacker sophistication – it’s as simple as installing commoditized off-the-shelf remote control software on the user’s personal laptop, waiting for the user to authenticate, and then controlling the VDI session in the user’s name.

 Preventing clipboard operations between the user’s personal laptop and the remote VDI desktop doesn’t really help.
 Attackers can stealthily and instantly send an entire script via emulated keystrokes and then launch the script on the remote VDI desktop.
 From there, the way to complete control of the VDI desktop is short.
 This kind of attack doesn’t require any zero-day vulnerability and can be executed by any determined attacker.

 3. You need to consider your vendors’ endpoints